yashwant1810/Python_Automation/EmailBot/readme.md

 Welcome to the **Email Bot** script!
 This script automates the process of forwarding emails, making your email management tasks much easier and more efficient.
 It basically sets up a folder in your device where you can add/drop you files and the script will forward/send them to a defined email for you.

+## **Why did i build this?**

+I was sending my college notes to myself from my mac to my android.
+This took a lot of time (also it was annoying to draft the mail and send it one by one) and there is no airdrop between mac and android.
+Whatsapp for Mac needs a huge 100mb+ app to share plus i didnt want to login to my whatsapp everywhere to access my notes.
+So i built this.
+TLDR : I was lazy and bored.

 ## **Features**
 - **Automated Email Forwarding:** Forward emails based on specific criteria.